 4. Explore the Indian Canyons

-Right in the heart of Palm Springs, the Indian Canyon Trails encompass more than 60 miles of hiking paths through the mountains.
+Right in the heart of the area, the Indian Canyon Trails encompass more than 60 miles of hiking paths through the mountains.
 The ancestral home of the Agua Caliente Band of Cahuilla Indians, the region’s trails range from easy enough for toddlers to more challenging trails for grown ups.
 Expect to see spectacular vistas, rock art, local wildlife and a beautiful 60-foot waterfall.
-There’s a small fee to enter the hiking trails which you pay at the ranger station at the Palm Springs Visitor Center.
+There’s a small fee to enter the hiking trails which you pay at the ranger station at the Visitor Center.
 Don’t forget to your water as they won’t let you hike without it!

 Unique things to do